alphalon/kotlin-scripting/README.md

 Alternatively, you can create an alias to this script, or copy the `ko.sh` file and `scripts` directory to any location on your executable path.

 The `./install.sh` script also builds the scripting library and installs it in your local maven repository for resolution by kscript.
 This script can be run whenever you make changes to the library sources so that they become available to your scripts through kscript dependency resolution.

+## Example Scripts

+The built-in commands are implemented as Kotlin scripts and located in this project's `script` directory:

+- [Help](scripts/Help.kts) - Provides information about available commands
+- [Upgrade Dependency](scripts/UpgradeDependency.kts) - Modifies dependency versions in existing scripts

+In addition, the `bin` directory contains automation scripts for this project.

+## Diagnostics

+Run the `ko` script with the `--verbose` options to output information regarding the script runtime environment.

 ## TODO